 VideoAgent: Self-Improving Video Generation

-A. Soni*, S. Venkataraman*, A. Chandra*, S. Fischmeister, P. Liang, Bo Dai, S. Yang, “VideoAgent:Self-Improving Video Generation” in submission at a top conference
+A. Soni*, S. Venkataraman*, A. Chandra*, S. Fischmeister, P. Liang, Bo Dai, S. Yang, “VideoAgent:Self-Improving Video Generation” Spotlight Presentation at RL Beyond Rewards Workshop at RLC 2025

 Real-World Offline Reinforcement Learning from Vision Language Model Feedback

-S. Venkataraman*, Y. Wang*, Z. Wang, Z. Erickson, D. Held, “Real-World Offline Reinforcement Learning from Vision Language Model Feedback” Accepted at the LangRob Workshop @ CoRL 2024, in submission at ICRA 2025.
+S. Venkataraman*, Y. Wang*, Z. Wang, Z. Erickson, D. Held, “Real-World Offline Reinforcement Learning from Vision Language Model Feedback” Accepted at IROS 2025, LangRob Workshop @ CoRL 2024.

 DiffClone: Enhanced Behaviour Cloning in Robotics with Diffusion-Driven Policy Learning